Custom Search

 As a matter of interest, Via Maria alla Porta is in the Caroli area of Milan, which is near the Duomo in the center of town.
 But, Via Maria A. Porta is in the Garibaldi area of town, which is not too far from the city’s main railway station.
 Actually, neither Via Maria is particularly far from the other, but they are far enough away from each other to cause confusion and problems.

-Oh my Sainted Aunt!
+Oh My Sainted Aunt!

-Just to add a dash of Machiavellian confusion to life, saints may be Don, Santa, Santo or San (and some variations on this theme).
+Just to add a dash of Machiavellian confusion to life, saints may be Don, Santa, Santo or San (and some other variations on this theme).

-Yes, that’s right, the saint’s first name takes precedence, usually.
+Yes, that’s right, the holy saint’s first name takes precedence, usually.
 Watch out when there is a Via San Marco and a Piazza San Marco, though.

 Practice Makes Perfect!